joel-st/postr-for-nostr/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Share your WordPress Posts to Nostr with Nostr Postr 🫂
+Share your WordPress Posts to Nostr with Wordpress Postr For Nostr 🫂

 == Features ==